82deutschmark/Disavowed/docs/game_flow_and_prompt_design.md

     *   `narrative_text` from the parent `StoryNode` (to give immediate context).
     *   The text of the choice the player just made (e.g., `next_node_summary` from the parent's choice data).
 *   **Instructions (The "Engine Order")**:
-The prompt will ask the AI to generate the outcome of the chosen action, returning a JSON object for the *new* story node.
+The prompt asks the AI to generate the outcome of the chosen action and leverages the same Responses API helper.
+By passing `stream=True` we can progressively send narrative text to the UI while still validating the final JSON payload once the stream completes.

 *   **Proposed JSON Output from AI:**
     ```json